codemansw/ast-scout/README.md

 findPaths(path, scout, babelConfig);
 ```

-Returns an object with Babel path results for searches and matches.
+Returns an object with Babel path results for searchPaths and matchPaths.

 #### Path